krunch3r76/gc_spyu/README.md

 (myvenv)$ ./spyu.py --disable-logging --subnet-tag public-beta --spy collossus odra whirlwind
 ```
 # CREDITS
 The topology information is taken by running the latest version of openmpi's hwloc.
 For more information on hwloc, visit: https://www.open-mpi.org/projects/hwloc/.
 As more CPUs etc topologies emerge, the app is able to update to the latest version by rebuilding the gvmi image from the included Dockerfile.
-For more on how to rebuild an Golem image, visit https://www.golem.network
+For more on how to rebuild a Golem image, visit https://www.golem.network

 The Golem process is run using much of Golem's utils.py from yapapi examples.
-To see the original code, visit: https://github.com/golemfactory/yapapi/tree/master/examples
+To see the original code, browse: https://github.com/golemfactory/yapapi/blob/master/examples/utils.py

 # MORE
 Stay tuned, more to come including graphical topologies (not ascii) and gc_listoffers interop.